nazar-pc/CleverStyle-Framework/docs/quick-start/Code-style.md

 }
 ```
 #### Visibility and type
-Visibility may be omitted for method, if it is public, because it is public by default.
+Visibility should be always specified.
 Visibility is written before method type:
 ```php
 <?php
 class Example {